 Form Without CSS Styles

-Note: Remember, these codes are not fixed; you can provide your style to the form.
+Note: Remember, the CSS is not fixed; you can customize the styles.

 * {